CssFly/SpeedPaint/README.md

 First you must setup your account and get your API key here: http://www.queeky.com/api/settings

+Once you got your API key, you can setup SpeedPaint:

-The example contains three files:
+This package contains three files:

 1. index.php -> the page that serves the drawing tools via API
 2. submit.php -> the script that saves drawings from app to gallery